-To select your investment direction elections for future contributions, go to Colleague Connect (https://colleagueconnect.mmc.com), click Career & Rewards and select ibenefitcenter under Resources or call the Employee Service Center at +1 866 374 2662.
+To select your investment direction elections for future contributions, go to Colleague Connect (https://colleagueconnect.mmc.com), click Career & Rewards and select Transamerica under Resources or call the Employee Service Center at +1 866 374 2662.

 Transactions involving selecting or changing investment directions for future employee contributions and future Company contributions must be entered by 4 p.m.
-Eastern time one day prior to the pay date.
+Eastern time on the pay date.